nycmeshnet/nycmesh.net/content/blog/datadog.md

 ## Conclusion

-Datadog has proven to be a powerful solution that has quickly met our observability needs, and is adaptable to emergent requirements as we gain experinece with operating our new infrastructure.
+Datadog has proven to be a powerful solution that has quickly met our observability needs, and is adaptable to emergent requirements as we gain experience with operating our new infrastructure.
 I've been thoroughly satisfied with Datadog's flexibility and ease of use, and am now confident enough in the system we've built to release it into the world.

 ## See Also